There is a lot of noise (again) about how email marketing is dead. News flash: Email marketing is only dead when you are doing it wrong!

 Scarcity or FOMO, whatever you prefer to call it.
 Adding scarcity is a powerful marketing weapon because it creates a more impulsive decision as to whether or not they are going to buy the product.

 However, if you are adding scarcity, you have to stick to it!
 Customers are savvy, and if they see that you are always making the same offer and not sticking to the deadline date or time, then you will LOSE that impulsive decision making.

 - By using a consistent message throughout your emails and landing page, you will see an increase in conversion rates.

 - Always keep your message to the point, have words that are powerful and a story that resonates with customers.

 By applying these 5 secrets, you will get a massive return on investment (ROI).

 Do you have other tips that you think can increase the chances of having customers read your emails and click to get your offers?
 Let me know in the comments!

-Author: Alison Wolf
+Contributor: Alison Wolf

 Digital marketing blogger and business coach.